MIC-DKFZ/semantic_segmentation/README.md

 ## Requirements

-Install the needed packages by:
+Install the needed packages by the following command.
+You might need to adapt the cuda versions for torch and torchvision specified in *requirements.txt*.
+Find a pytorch installation guide for your system [here](https://pytorch.org/get-started/locally/#start-locally).
 ````shell
 pip install -r requirements.txt
 ````
+To check if everything is working you can run a "unit test" using Pytorch Lightnings [fast_dev_run](https://pytorch-lightning.readthedocs.io/en/stable/common/debugging.html#fast-dev-run) by:
+``
+python main.py +pl_trainer.fast_dev_run=True
+``

 Among others, this repository is mainly built on the following packages.
 You may want to familiarize yourself with their basic use beforehand.